Name: Cath Dyer

 What attributes/skills are you able to bring to the Board?

 I am a fluent Welsh speaker, and am confident in speaking with the media through English and Welsh.
 I also have a broad knowledge of all disabilities and keen to promote inclusion and equality, and understand how important it is that all supporters have the chance to fully enjoy their best match day experience.
-I am a very organised and friendly person, and always willing to help people wherever I can, and do my best at all times.
-I have been involved in the upcoming pop-up sensory room, and also the quiet hour at the club shop.
+I am a very organised and friendly person, and always willing to help people wherever I can, and do my best at all times. .
+I have been actively involved in the Swans awards nights since 2012 and during the 2019/20 season, through the DSA, was involved with the new sensory room at the club and also the quiet hour at the club shop.

 How do you feel the Trust can further develop its representation of members and the wider fan base?